 The maximum number of members was set at twenty-five, and the group was dedicated to painting together outdoors, exhibitions being a secondary consideration.
 The painting season was to be from April to September as it is today.
 In early years the group was closely associated with the Port of London Authority, and held its first three annual exhibitions at the PLA headquarters before moving to the Royal Exchange Gallery, where they were held for the next thirty years.

 In 1981 the venue was moved to St Botolph's Church, Aldgate, where annual exhibitions were located until 2002.
-Since 2003 they have been held at the Mall Galleries, SW1.
+From 2003 until 2022 they were held at The Mall Galleries.
+The Group currently holds its Annual Exhibition at 340 Kings Road SW3.
 Other occasional exhibitions are held elsewhere, usually at the invitation of other galleries and institutions.
 Such venues include The Guildhall, The Henley River and Rowing Museum, The Lincoln Joyce Fine Art Gallery, The Ox Market, Chichester, the Mine gallery in Carshalton and the Chris Beetles gallery.